LunarianNova/aristurtledev.github.io/source/tutorials/building_2d_games/19_user_interface_fundamentals/index.md

 ## Parent-Child Relationships

-Parent-child relationships are part of many UI system.
+Parent-child relationships are a part of many UI system.
 This relationship is implemented with UI elements containing other UI elements, creating a tree-like structure.
 This hierarchial approach mirrors how interface elements naturally group together in designs.

 For example, a settings panel might contain multiple buttons, labels, and sliders.
 By making these elements children of the panel, they can be managed as a cohesive unit.
 This organizational structure provides several significant advantages:

 - **Inheritance of Properties**: Child elements can automatically inherit certain properties from their parents.
 For instance, if a parent element is hidden or disabled, all its children can be hidden or disabled as well.
 This cascading behavior simplifies state management across complex interfaces.
 - **Relative Positioning**: Child elements can be positioned relative to their parents rather than relative to the screen.
-This means you can place elements within a contain and then move the entire container as a unit without having to update ach child's position individually.
+This means you can place elements within a container and then move the entire container as a unit without having to update each child's position individually.
 - **Simplified State Management**:  Actions on parent elements can automatically propagate to their children.
 For example, disabling a menu panel can automatically disable all buttons within it, preventing interaction with elements that should be active.
 - **Batch Operations**: Operations like drawing and updating can be performed on a parent element and automatically cascade to all children, reducing the need for repetitive code.
 - **Logical Grouping**: The hierarchy naturally models the conceptual grouping of UI elements, making the code structure more intuitive and easier to maintain.